Tencent/rapidjson/doc/schema.md

 |tv4|0.5%|93 (± 0.94%)|
 |[`jayschema`](https://github.com/natesilva/jayschema)|0.1%|21 (± 1.14%)|

-That is, RapidJSON is about ~365 times faster than the fastest JavaScript library (ajv).
-And ~344 thousand times faster than the slowest one.
+That is, RapidJSON is about 1.5x faster than the fastest JavaScript library (ajv).
+And 1400x faster than the slowest one.